brenolf/jacu/README.md

 $ jacu run
 ```

-Jacu will automatically identify which seeds were not run before and will add them to the database.
+Jacu will automatically identify which seeds were not run given the current `NODE_ENV` environment, and then will add them to the database.
 All seeds run together will count towards a same batch number.

 ### Rolling back